 As many of you know we’re hard at work on NOFX and the release is looking really good – lots of cool improvements, including video playback.
 Some of you have noticed that the Linux version has fallen behind, leading to some heated, but healthy debate internally about how to prioritize the development hopper.

-After careful consideration, we’ve come to the painful conclusion that we should discontinue support for the Linux version of Songbird.
-Some of you may wonder how a company with deep roots in Open Source could drop Linux and we want you to know it isn’t without heartache.
 We have a small engineering team here at Songbird, and, more than ever, must stay very focused on a narrow set of priorities.
 Trying to deliver a raft of new features around all media types, and across a growing list of devices, we had to make some tough choices.

 Songbird was usually my answer for people when they asked about iTunes on Ubuntu(linux).
 Good thing we have the Ubuntu One Music Store now.
 Maybe this was part of the reason they gave up on linux.
 Who knows.
 Such a shame when decent projects just up and throw the towel in.